hytechclub/web-101/Week10/AnimationFollowAlong.md

 }
 ```

-## Using an animation on an HTML element
+## Using an Animation on an HTML Element
 After defining an animation's keyframes, it must be applied to an element to take effect.
 Apply this animation to the whole page by selecting the `body` in the CSS file, and creating a declaration that points to the "pulse" animation.

 1. In the CSS file, create a new ruleset that will apply to the entire `body`